PolymerBootstrapElements/bs-grid/README.md

 ## Usage

-Bootstrap should be referenced in your web page if you want to get benefits from &lt;bs-button&gt; element.
+Bootstrap should be referenced in your web page if you want to get benefits from &lt;bs-grid&gt; element.

 ```html
 <link rel="stylesheet" href="libs/bs/boostrap.css">
 <script src="libs/bs/bootstrap.js"></script>
 ```

-Use **bs-button** like this:
+Use **bs-grid** like this:

 ```html
 <!-- Includes all grid system elements -->